Skip to main content

 "Wildcard" queries

 It's common for people to expect that every input should have one output.
 That's what we're used to in regex substitutions in Python, or in "sequence to sequence" neural models.
-But that's not true of Gramble, or of related languages like XFST or SQL: in these languages, queries can have multiple results, or no results.
+But that's not true of Gramble, or of related languages like XFST or SQL: in these languages, queries can have a single result, multiple results, or no results.

-And it's not just "wildcard" queries like the above; we need multiple results to handle ambiguous inputs.
+And it's not just wildcard queries like the above; we need multiple results to handle ambiguous inputs.
 For example, imagine a grammar that has both English nouns and verbs, and the client program asks for an analysis of calls.
 This could be the plural noun -- "I received a lot of calls" -- or the 3rd singular present form of the verb -- "She calls the office every day."
 Because both of these are possible analyses of the text, this grammar would return both entries.

 But I also want a gloss!